RossNordby/scratchpad/SolverPrototype/Documentation/QuestionsAndAnswers.md

 Also, if two kinematic bodies collide, a constraint will not be generated.
 Kinematics cannot respond to collisions, not even with other infinitely massive objects.
 They will simply continue to move along the path defined by their velocity.

-2. I made a body with zero inverse mass and nonzero and the simulation exploded/crashed!
+##### 2. I made a body with zero inverse mass and nonzero inverse inertia and the simulation exploded/crashed!
 Why?

-A: While dynamic bodies with zero inverse mass and nonzero inverse inertia tensors are technically allowed, they require extreme care.
+While dynamic bodies with zero inverse mass and nonzero inverse inertia tensors are technically allowed, they require extreme care.
 It is possible for constraints to be configured such that there is no solution, resulting in a division by zero.
 NaN values will propagate through the simulation and make everything explode.

 To avoid the NaN-explosion, any constraint involving two bodies must be able to compute some local solution.
 For example, if two bodies have zero inverse mass but nonzero inverse inertia, you could create a ball socket joint that avoids issues by ensuring that the anchor offsets are nonzero.